 You've done the right things right.
 Your materials and credentials made a good impression.
-You passed the interview phone screening and you've been invited to the company for that all important interview.
-How do you continue to build the relationship with the potential employer that will lead to an eventual job offer?
+You passed the interview phone screening and you've been invited to the company for that all-important interview.
+How do you continue to build a relationship with the potential employer that will lead to an eventual job offer?

 As highlighted earlier, don't expect the potential employer to extend their day by several hours to accommodate your schedule.
 If you're currently working and looking for a new position, hopefully, you've chosen the most ethical path and your employer knows.
 If you are unable to inform your employer, for any reason, hopefully, you've saved up your vacation time to use for your job search.

 A recruiting employer is often willing to interview a good candidate late in the afternoon, but rarely will the interview extend past 6 p.m.
 (Remember, most potential employers started work by 8 a.m.)
 You don't want your potential to contribute as an employee assessed at the end of a ten-hour day either.

-Need the employer tell you to arrive early, dress up for the position for which you are applying and bring an additional resume with references?
+Need the employer to tell you to arrive early, dress up for the position for which you are applying and bring an additional resume with references?
 Remember to treat every person you encounter with dignity and respect.

 The receptionist is reporting their impressions of you to the HR director.
 Count on it, especially in small- to mid-sized organizations.
 Be unfailingly polite throughout every interaction you have with the company.
 Each person is assessing your potential fit within their organization.
 Don't blow your chances by behaving boorishly.